-County/City: SAN JOAQUIN COUNTY

-Three-Year Program and Expenditure Plan

-X Annual Update

-Local Mental Health Director Program Lead

-Name: Tony Vartan Name: Cara Dunn

-Telephone Number: 209-468-8750 Telephone Number: 209-468-2082

-E-mail: tvartan@sjcbhs.org E-mail: cdunn@sjcbhs.org

-Local Mental Health Mailing Address:

-1212 N. California St Stockton CA 95202

-I hereby certify that I am the official responsible for the administration of county/city mental health services in and for said county/city and that the County/City has complied with all pertinent regulations and guidelines, laws and statutes of the Mental Health Services Act in preparing and submitting this Three-Year Program and Expenditure Plan, including stakeholder participation and non-supplantation requirements.

-This Three-Year Program and Expenditure Plan has been developed with the participation of stakeholders, in accordance with Welfare and Institutions Code Section 5848 and Title 9 of the California Code of Regulations section 3300, Community Planning Process.
-The draft Three-Year Program and Expenditure Plan was circulated to representatives of stakeholder interests and any interested party for 30 days for review and comment and a public hearing was held by the local mental health board.
-All input has been considered with adjustments made, as appropriate.
-The annual update and expenditure plan, attached hereto, was adopted by the County Board of Supervisors on June 4, 2019.

-Mental Health Services Act funds are and will be used in compliance with Welfare and Institutions Code section 5891 and Title 9 of the California Code of Regulations section 3410, Non-Supplant.
+County/City: SAN JOAQUIN COUNTY 8 pd804.05 at 12 Three-Year Program and Expenditure Plan X Annual Update Local Mental Health Director Program Lead Name: Tony Vartan Name: Cara Dunn Telephone Number: 209-468-8750 Telephone Number: 209-468-2082 E-mail: tvartan@sjcbhs.org E-mail: cdunn@sjcbhs.org Local Mental Health Mailing Address: 1212 N. California St. Stockton CA 95202 I hereby certify that I am the official responsible for the administra county/city and that the County/City has complied with all pertiner Health Services Act in preparing and submitting this Three-Year Participation and non-supplantation requirements. it regulations and guidelines, la iws and statutes of the Mental This Three-Year Program and Expenditure Plan has been develo Welfare and Institutions Code Section 5848 and Title 9 of the Cal Process.
+The draft Three-Year Program and Expenditure Plan we interested party for 30 days for review and comment and a public been considered with adjustments made, as appropriate.
+The aniadopted by the County Board of Supervisors on June 11, 2019. fornia Code of Regulations sec is circulated to representatives hearing was held by the local r of stakeholder interests and any mental health board.
+All Input has Mental Health Services Act funds are and will be used in compila of the California Code of Regulations section 3410, Non-Supplan nce with Welfare and Institution i. ns Code section 5891 and Title 9

-All documents in the attached to this Annual Update to the Three Year Program and Expenditure Plan are true and correct.
+All documents in the attached to this Annual Update to the Three Year Program and Expenditure Plan are true and correct,

-Tony Vartan, Mental Health Director Signature
+Tony Vartan, Mental Health Director